 - Click a point feature layer in the Contents pane.

-- Under Aggregation, on the Clustering tab, in the Drawing group, click Symbology .
+- On the Clustering tab, in the Drawing group, click Symbology .

 - In the Symbology pane, there are two available subtabs:

 - Features—Symbolize the individual point features.
 Point features are drawn when the distance from a cluster is too large or the scale of the map is larger than the scale threshold.

 - Clusters—Symbolize the clusters.
 Clusters are drawn when there are at least two or more point features located within a cluster's radius, and the map scale is within the scale threshold.

 - Click the Clusters tab.
 On the Primary symbology tab , choose a symbology from the drop-down list.
 Edit the summary fields and the applicable symbology settings as needed.